Thank you to all applicants. We are now closed to fellowship applications.

-There are various bonding opportunities throughout, such as exclusive Facebook livestreams of prominent artists performing their work, discussions and debates on pieces of art which offer commentary on social themes, peer review opportunities, pen pal pairings, and cohort vs. cohort team challenges.
+There are various bonding opportunities throughout, such as exclusive Facebook livestreams of prominent artists performing their work, discussions and debates on pieces of art which offer commentary on social themes, peer review opportunities, and pen pal pairings.

 Mentors are accomplished and passionate artists in their discipline who provide written feedback for 1-2 fellows a week.
 Fellows have access to a roster of all mentors and their work samples and select a mentor from whom to request feedback.
 Our mentors represent a broad spectrum of cultural backgrounds and artistic styles, hailing from Belgium to Arizona to Germany, and have been recognized or awarded by the National Endowment for the Arts, the Guggenheim Museum, the National Student Poets Program, the Symposium Méditérranéen des Ateliers d’Art Contemporain, and the Winter Tangerine Fellowship Program, among other organizations.
 To learn more about our mentors, click here.

 April 15 - May 10 - Mentor applications are accepted.